Table of Contents

-We hope you enjoy using these free tools to start teaching your kids about money in a fun, engaging way
+We hope you enjoy using these free tools to start teaching children about money in a fun, engaging way

-Developing healthy financial habits at a young age will set them up for greater financial stability as they grow to adulthood, and there’s really no price that can be put on that.
-Just remember, it’s a process so don’t get discouraged if your child initially struggles with any of these concepts.
+Developing healthy financial habits at a young age will set them up for more excellent financial stability as they grow to adulthood, and no price can be put on that.
+Remember, it’s a process, so don’t get discouraged if your child initially struggles with these concepts.
 Be consistent and encouraging, and have fun using these printables to introduce these valuable concepts – and set your child off on the road to financial freedom.

 Additional Money Management for Kids Resources

-Is your family using a Chore Chart System?
+Do you have a family chore chart system?
 Share your success stories on our Facebook page.

 Extra Money Tips For Younger Kids